-Note 8.
+Note 7.
 Derivatives

 The Company is exposed to certain risks relating to its ongoing business operations, including commodity price risk and interest rate risk.
-In accordance with the Company's policy and the requirements under the Senior Secured Credit

-Facility (as discussed in Note 6, "Senior Secured Credit Facility"), it may hedge or may be required to hedge a varying portion of anticipated oil and natural gas production for future periods.
+In accordance with the Company's strategy and the requirements under the Senior Secured Credit Facility (as discussed in Note 5, "Senior Secured Credit Facility"), it may hedge or may be required to hedge a varying portion of anticipated oil and natural gas production for future periods.
 Derivatives are carried at fair value on the consolidated balance sheets as assets or liabilities, with the changes in the fair value included in the consolidated statements of operations for the period in which the change occurs.
-The Company's hedge policies and objectives may change significantly as its operational profile changes.
+The Company's hedge policies and objectives may change significantly as its operational profile changes or as required under the Senior Secured Credit Facility.
 The Company does not enter into derivative contracts for speculative trading purposes.

 It is the Company's policy to enter into derivative contracts only with counterparties that are creditworthy financial or commodity hedging institutions deemed by management as competent and competitive market makers.
-As of June 30, 2022, the Company did not post collateral under any of its derivative contracts as they are secured under the Company's Senior Secured Credit Facility.
+As of June 30, 2023, all of the Company's derivative contracts had expired.
+The Company has no open derivative contracts as of June 30, 2023, and the Company did not post collateral under any of its derivative contracts during the year as they were secured under the Company's Senior Secured Credit Facility.